K0nIZE3R/bt-target/README.md

 Dependencies: https://github.com/mkafrin/PolyZone

 ## Updated functionality
-My fork of bt-target includes the option to pass all data through the event to target events, for example:
+My fork of bt-target includes the following options:
+* Pass all data through to the target event in the data table
+* Add vehicle bone support
+* Disable the ability to aima/attack while in interactive mode
+* Check overall job grade to access the menu
+* Check individual option job grades

 ```lua
 Citizen.CreateThread(function()